 There’s a reason why electronic devices are being upgraded almost on the regular.
 It’s because they don’t last forever.
 This means your TV, air conditioner, smartphones, computers, and others.
 It’s one thing when you are neglecting them.
 It’s another when you are aiding them in getting damaged.

 Computers can last a significant amount of time, provided that you take good care of them.
 This includes keeping them clean, safe, and well-maintained not just inside but outside as well.
 Remember that computers, especially laptops, are highly sensitive.
 There are parts inside that once damaged, can be hard to fix.
 Repairs to the shop can cost you a lot of money.
 If you want to save your money and more importantly your computer, better avoid the things that can cause harm to your computer and your files before it’s too late.
 Your computer is what’s helping you get your work done.
-Do it a favor and help it as well.
+Do it a favor and help yourself avoid a hard drive crash or hard drive clicking.

 Heat is not a friend.
 It causes your computer and the components inside to wear out faster than they should if always in contact with heat.